Curated list of awesome kubectl plugins

 serviceaccount/default default 231d

-service/kubernetes default 231d
+service/kubernetes default 231dtopology

-Production-ready clusters are often build across multiple regions and availability zones.
-You can get insights into the distributions of nodes and pods using kubectl topology node
+krew install topologyProduction-ready clusters are often build across multiple regions and availability zones.
+You can get insights into the distributions of nodes and pods using kubectl topology node respectively kubectl topology pod.
+Of course the list can be limited to a single namespace (-n).

 kubectl topology pod -n ingress-nginx